Motivation, focus, relaxed energy, confidence, drive and smarts are all easily obtainable with dopamine optimizing foods.

 Vitamin C upregulates tyrosine hydroxylase and this can increase dopamine production (R).
 Vitamin C also protects dopamine neurons from oxidative stress and therefore their survival during toxic or harmful situations.

 Acerola cherry is the best source of vitamin C and is a great addition to a smoothie.
-Additional vitamin C rich food include amla, oranges, kiwis, mangoes, etc. Meat is also actually a decent source of vitamin C but in the form of dehydroascorbic acid.
+Additional vitamin C rich food includes amla, oranges, kiwis, mangoes, etc. Meat is also actually a decent source of vitamin C but in the form of dehydroascorbic acid.

 Blackcurrants are delicious berries choke-full of super healthy polyphenols.
 Eating the berries or supplementing blackcurrant extract inhibits dopamine degeneration via the enzyme MOA-B (R).